majazimnoch/blog-nextjs/README.md

 I added npm package date-and-time (npm i date-and-time) for showing current date in the navbar.

+I installed clsx library package to be able to use conditional class rendering.

 ##  info

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).